thallisson1887/salamaderos-garuda/README.md

 # garuda-settings-manager

-Settings manager for garuda linux
+it is a modified version of manjaro-settings-manager for garuda linux